49 Degrees North – Understanding Erben

 Skiing and snowboarding were two of those sports and he was not only good, he had visited scores of resorts around the West.
 When he told me 49 Degrees North was his favorite Washington ski resort, it caught me by surprise — Crystal Mountain or Mt.
 Baker were the typical picks of hardcore skiers and snowboarders.

 Size.
 Size matters.
 In many things.
 Or at least men think so.
 Skiers think so, too.
 With 2,300 acres to its credit, 49 is macho and muscular and rates as the second largest ski resort in the state.
 It’s only marginally smaller than Crystal Mountain, Washington’s biggest rooster.
-This gives good skiers like Erben lots of ground to explore.
+This gives good skiers like Erben lots of ground to roam.

 Terrain.
 Of course size by itself means little if a hill is as flat as the pre-Columbian world or as treeless as a Northwestern clearcut.
 A good ski hill needs steeps, high-speed cruisers, trees, jumps, hidden powder stashes, and sidecountry.
 On most of these fronts, 49 delivers.
 The resort is especially blessed with mega acres of glade skiing.
 No other Washington area offers such numerous and such exceptional glades.
 Erben loved tree skiing –maybe because he couldn’t see other skiers in the trees, maybe because a tree was a creature he could look in the eyes.

 Powder.
 Much of Washington is stereotyped by West Side ski resorts with their abundance of liquid powder, Cascade cement, and splatter snow.
-Erben knew that resorts well east of the Cascade Crest (like Mission Ridge) or on the east side of the state (like 49 Degrees North) boasted dry snow that billowed rather than squirted from the tails of his boards.
+Erben knew that resorts east of the Cascade Crest (like Mission Ridge) or on the east side of the state (like 49 Degrees North) boasted dry snow that billowed rather than squirted from the tails of his boards.

 Photo: Beautiful glades, beautiful snow.